sudara/melatonin_blur/README.md

 ### Inner Shadows

-Inner shadows function identically to drop shadows, with the same parameters.
+Inner shadows function identically and have the same API as drop shadows.
+Just call `melatonin::InnerShadow`.

-**Remember to render inner shadows *after* the path is rendered**.
+**Remember, inner shadows are rendered *after* the path is rendered**.

 ```cpp
 class MySlider : public juce::Component